Paul B. Webster VK2BZC

 Along this line, it simplifies things a bit if the interrupt routine only deals with say, seconds, setting a flag each second which the main routine uses to advance the second count and count minutes, hours, days etc. But this does lead to the next proposal:

 3} Timer-polling.
-This is the simplest and easiest to code, and can be done without interrupt.
+This is the simplest and easiest to code, and can be done on the 12-bit core devices without interrupt hardware.
 That makes it a very *mature* approach!

 The basis is to set up the timer and prescaler so that the timer overflows every so many thousand clock cycles, more than enough to perform either the whole of the "other" functions, or a substantial module of those functions.
 After performing a function group known to take such a time, you wait polling for the overflow, perform the timing count when it happens and go on to the next function group.
 Thus for one function:While TRUE Do main_function wait_for_rollover timer_count Loop